mathbeveridge/mathbeveridge.github.io/_publications/2013-dvnum.md

 title: "Visibility Number of Directed Graphs"
 collection: publications
 permalink: /publication/2013-dvnum
-excerpt: 'A $k$-bar visibility representation of a digraph $$G assigns each vertex at most $k$ horizontal segments in the plane so that $G$ has an arc $uv$ if and only if some segment for $u$ &quote;sees&quot; some segment for $v$ above it by a vertical line of sight.
+excerpt: 'A $k$-bar visibility representation of a digraph $$G assigns each vertex at most $k$ horizontal segments in the plane so that $G$ has an arc $uv$ if and only if some segment for $u$ &quot;sees&quot; some segment for $v$ above it by a vertical line of sight.
 The (bar) visibility number $b(G)$ of a digraph $G$ is the least $k$ permitting such a representation.
 We prove bounds on the bar visibility of planar digraphs and tournaments.'
 date: 2013-08-01
 venue: 'SIAM Journal on Discrete Mathematics'